epoch-research/epoch-website/_blog/2022-06-27-trends-in-gpu-price-performance.md

 GPUs are the dominant computing platform for accelerating machine learning (ML) workloads, and most (if not all) of the biggest models over the last five years have been trained on GPUs or other special-purpose hardware like tensor processing units (TPUs).
 Price-performance improvements in underlying hardware has resulted in a rapid growth of the size of ML training runs ([Sevilla et al., 2022](https://arxiv.org/abs/2202.05924)), and has thereby centrally contributed to the recent progress in AI.

 The rate at which GPUs have been improving has been analyzed previously.
-For example, [Su et al., 2017](https://www.semanticscholar.org/paper/Multi-chip-technologies-to-unleash-computing-gains-Su-Naffziger/7ff96079f20fc5dbb399be8c6189464ef990692a) finds a 2.4-year doubling rate for GPU FLOPs from 2006 to 2017.
-[Sun et al., 2019](https://arxiv.org/abs/1911.11313) analyses over 4,000 GPU models and finds that FLOPS per watt doubles around every three to four years.
+For example, [Su et al., 2017](https://www.semanticscholar.org/paper/Multi-chip-technologies-to-unleash-computing-gains-Su-Naffziger/7ff96079f20fc5dbb399be8c6189464ef990692a) finds a 2.4-year doubling rate for GPU FLOP/s from 2006 to 2017.
+[Sun et al., 2019](https://arxiv.org/abs/1911.11313) analyses over 4,000 GPU models and finds that FLOPs per watt doubles around every three to four years.
 By contrast, some have speculated that GPU performance improvements are more rapid than the exponential improvements associated with other microprocessors like CPUs (which typically see a 2 to 3-year doubling time, see [AI Impacts, 2019](https://aiimpacts.org/trends-in-the-cost-of-computing/)).
 Notable amongst these is the so-called Huang’s Law proposed by NVIDIA CEO, Jensen Huang, according to whom GPUs see a “25x improvement every 5 years” ([Mims, 2020](https://www.wsj.com/articles/huangs-law-is-the-new-moores-law-and-explains-why-nvidia-wants-arm-11600488001)), which would be equivalent to a ~1.1-year doubling time in performance.

 There is previous work that specifically analyzes price-performance across CPUs and GPUs (summarized in Table 1).
 Prior estimates of the rate of improvement vary widely (e.g. the time it takes for price-performance to increase by 10-fold ranges from ~6 to ~15 years, depending on the computing precision—see Table 2.).
 Due to the high variance of previous approaches and their usage of smaller datasets, we are not confident in existing estimates.[^b]